The Caldwell Commitment

 If you are accepted to Caldwell University, we will help make it as affordable as possible.

 New students (incoming freshmen and transfers) can qualify for additional scholarships up to full tuition.

-Full tuition grants and scholarships are being awarded to incoming freshman and transfer students for Spring and Fall 2022 who receive both Federal Pell Grants and the New Jersey Tuition Aid Grant (TAG) and have at least a 3.0 high school GPA.
+Full tuition grants and scholarships are being awarded to incoming freshman and transfer students for who receive both Federal Pell Grants and the New Jersey Tuition Aid Grant (TAG) and have at least a 3.0 high school GPA.

 - The Federal Pell Grant program awards need-based grants to low-income undergraduate students.

 - The New Jersey Tuition Aid Grant (TAG) is a need-based financial aid program for full-time undergraduate students who reside in New Jersey and are enrolled in an approved degree or certificate program.

 The “Caldwell Commitment” program provides transparent scholarship and grant monies to students entering Caldwell University based on academic merit and financial needs.